What Is a Personal Injury Case?

 Insurance companies often use contributory fault allegations to lower the value of a personal injury claim.
 Therefore, do not agree to a recorded statement or provide a written statement without consulting a personal injury attorney.
 Something you tell the insurance company could be intentionally misinterpreted to imply fault.

 Is There a Deadline for Filing Personal Injury Claims in Florida?

 Florida laws set deadlines for filing personal injury lawsuits.
-The statute of limitations for most personal injury cases is four years from the injury date.
+The statute of limitations for most personal injury cases in Florida was recently changed.
+By default, there is a two-year deadline if the accident happened on or after 3/24/2023, and a four-year deadline if the accident took place before that date.
 However, there are exceptions.

 The statute of limitations for wrongful death claims is two years from the person’s death.
 Most medical malpractice claims must be filed within two years, but there are also exceptions to that rule.

 It is best to speak with an Ocala personal injury lawyer as soon as possible after an injury or accident.
 For example, exceptions for cases involving government entities lower the deadline to file a personal injury case.
 Waiting too long to contact a lawyer could result in losing your right to seek compensation for injuries.

 Contact Us for a Free Consultation With an Ocala Personal Injury Lawyer

 We are dedicated to helping injured victims receive the compensation they deserve for an accident or personal injury.
 Call our law firm at (352) 351-3258 or contact us online to schedule your free consultation with one of our experienced Ocala personal injury attorneys.
 We fight to protect your right to a fair settlement amount.